ShaneHarro/UWSaveEditor/README.txt

 All stats (starting with Strength) start at offset 0x1F and end with offset 0x35 (Swimming - This utility does not yet edit Vitality or Mana pools.)

-The values read from the previously explained XOR "decryption".
-Once the actual in game value is decoded and read, it's HEX equivalent value and be XOR'D with the byte found in the stats offset to find a "term".
+The values are read from the previously explained XOR "decryption".
+Once the actual in game value is decoded and read, it's HEX equivalent value can be XOR'D with the byte found in the stats offset to find a "term".
 Using this term, we can edit our stat as required.